 If an HTTP request has a secure CSRF token either in the parameter or in the HTTP header and this token matches the one stored in user session, it is considered safe.

-When you face problems regarding CSRF protection in TeamCity (e.g. you get "Responding with 403 status code due to failed CSRF check" response from the server), you can follow these steps:
+If you face problems regarding CSRF protection in TeamCity (for example, you get the "Responding with 403 status code due to failed CSRF check" response from the server), you can try these steps: